 As a framework, Revenue Operations can help integrate your SaaS spend management strategy into your overall revenue strategy.
 RevOps focuses on aligning sales, marketing, and customer success through people, processes, data, and technology.

 By infusing these fundamental principles into your spend management strategy, organizations can ensure the systems they invest in directly impact broad-scale business initiatives.
 RevOps can help streamline processes and workflows to ensure efficient utilization of the tech stack.
-It is also the muscle that can help assess the impact (ROI) of SaaS tools on revenue metrics.
+It is also the muscle that can help assess the impact (ROI) on SaaS metrics.

 Here are my top 5 ways Revenue Operations can Improve your SaaS spend management: